Start by sending your landlord a demand letter using our free tool.

 3. Sue in Small Claims Court

 If filing a complaint and sending a demand letter don’t work, it may be time to consider suing your landlord for the security deposit in small claims court.
-Small claims courts handle a wide variety of disputes, including disputes between tenants and landlords over security deposits.
+Small claims courts handle various disputes, including disputes between tenants and landlords over security deposits.
 You just need to make sure your claim falls within the small claims limit for the court you are suing in and that the deadline to bring your claim hasn’t passed.

-Small claims courts were also designed to be the “People’s Court,” so they are usually more affordable, convenient, and user-friendly as compared to regular courts.
-For example, you can sue a landlord in California small claims for up to $10,000 if they refuse to return your security deposit or make improper deductions to your security deposit.
+Small claims courts were also designed to be the “People’s Court,” so they are usually more affordable, convenient, and user-friendly than regular courts.
+For example, you can sue a landlord in California small claims for up to $12,500 if they refuse to return your security deposit or make improper deductions to your security deposit.

 Here are some examples of common security deposit small claims lawsuits filed against landlords: